-For one, patients treated with VATS generally experience less blood loss and fewer complications than those who receive traditional surgery.
-The minimally invasive technique is also associated with shorter hospital stays and faster recovery time, as well as less post-operative pain and scarring.
+Patients treated with VATS generally experience less blood loss and fewer complications than those who receive traditional surgery.
+The minimally invasive technique is also associated with shorter hospital stays and faster recovery time, as well as less postoperative pain and scarring.

 Blank is a member of several professional medical organizations, including the American College of Surgeons, the Society of Thoracic Surgeons, the American College of Chest Physicians and the General Thoracic Surgical Club.
 He is certified in general and thoracic surgery by the American Board of Surgery and the American Board of Thoracic Surgery.

 Disclaimer: Dr. Seth D. Blank has no professional affiliation with Asbestos.com.

 Tim Povtak is an award-winning writer with more than 30 years of reporting national and international news.
 His specialty is interviewing top mesothelioma specialists and researchers, reporting the latest news at mesothelioma cancer centers and talking with survivors and caregivers.